NateTheGreatt/bitECS/docs/INTRO.md

 Deserialization will never remove entities, and will only add them.

  - `REPLACE` - (default) overwrites entity data, or creates new entities if the serialized EIDs don't exist in the target world.
- - `APPEND` - only creates new entities, does not overwrite any existing entity data.
+ - `APPEND` - only creates new entities, never overwrites existing entity data.
  - `MAP` - acts like `REPLACE` but every serialized EID is assigned a local EID which is memorized for all subsequent deserializations onto the target world.
-    - useful when deserializing server ECS state on a client-side ECS to avoid EID collisions
+    - useful when deserializing server ECS state onto a client ECS world to avoid EID collisions but still maintain the server-side EID relationship

 ```js
 const mode = DESERIALIZE_MODE.MAP